Historical learning is embedded within the Learning Journey.

 - Fire pupils’ curiosity about the past in Britain and the wider world

 - Encourage thinking about how the past influences the present

 - Help students develop a chronological framework for their knowledge of significant events and people

 - Foster a sense of identity and an increased understanding of pupils’ own position in their own community and the world

 - Develop a range of skills and abilities – particularly those related to finding out about the past, explaining what happened and what people then and now think about what happened.

-- Improve pupils’ skills in literacy, numeracy and ICT
+- Improve pupils’ skills in writing, mathematics and computing.

 - Develop pupils’ thinking skills